-Arundel Wharf Restaurant is the local watering hole in summer.
-On a beautiful summer evenings the deck fills with Kennebunkers, drinks in hand watching the boats come and go on the River.
-Open for lunch and dinner mid-April to October with a standard menu of seafood, beef and sandwiches.
+Arundel Wharf Restaurant is the local watering hole on summer evenings, the deck fills with Kennebunkers, drinks in hand watching the boats come and go on the River.
+Open for lunch and dinner May to October for seafood, beef and sandwiches.
 On the River, 43 Ocean Ave, Kennebunkport.

 Ocean at Cape Arundel Inn overlooks Walker’s Point, so you can enjoy a gourmet dinner with a view of the Bush Compound.
 The dining room and the wrap around porch in this classic seaside Inn are extraordinary.
 Chef Pierre has European training and his menu is sophisticated but features local seafood and offerings.
 Go to Ocean before dark so you can enjoy the ocean view – before it fades to darkness.
 Cape Arundel Inn is at 208 Ocean Ave, Kennebunkport, 207-967-2125